-To receive the MHS degree at the May commencement ceremony, the physician assistant student must successfully complete ninety-eight credits including all preclinical courses, Evidence-Based Medicine II (PHYASST 305), and all clinical rotations scheduled to that date.
-The PA program certificate of completion is awarded four months later, following the student's completion of a total of 108 credits, the remaining clinical rotations, and the senior seminar.
+To receive the MHS degree at the May commencement ceremony, the physician assistant student must successfully complete 94 course credits including all preclinical courses, and all clinical rotations scheduled to that date.
+The PA program certificate of completion is awarded four months later, following the student's completion of a total of 110 credits, the remaining clinical rotations, and the senior seminar.

 PA students should be aware that failure to begin or complete a clinical rotation as scheduled could delay receipt of both the MHS degree and the PA program's certificate of completion.
-Furthermore, any incomplete rotations must be completed prior to receiving the PA Program certificate.
+Furthermore, any incomplete rotations must be completed prior to receiving the PA program certificate.